hichoe95/Artifact-Detection-and-Sequential-Ablation/README.md

-# Artifact-Detection-and-Sequential-Ablation
+# Artifact-Detection-and-Sequential-Ablation - Offiial Pytorch Implementation

-Can We Find Neurons that Cause Unrealistic Images in Deep Generative Networks?
+## Can We Find Neurons that Cause Unrealistic Images in Deep Generative Networks?